stampit-org/stampit/docs/API.md

 ### stamp.compose([arg1] [,arg2] [,arg3...])

-Take one or more stamp or stamp descriptors and combine them with `this` stamp to produce and return a new factory object.
+Take one or more stamp or stamp descriptors and combine them with `this` stamp to produce and return a new stamp.
 Combining overrides properties with last-in priority.
  * `@return {Function}` A new stampit factory composed from arguments.